 - Place the soaked foam snugly into your floral tray.

-- With the candle in place, we are now ready to start arranging our floral centerpiece!
-Add your greens into the floral foam.
-A helpful tip that I always consider when arranging centerpieces, is looking at the centerpiece as an extension of the table.
-Therefore, I always start low so that the greens are just about hitting the table and then work my way up to build up the arrangement.
-With the sugar pine’s long needles, I thought they were a good green to start with.
-After inserting a good amount of the sugar pine to fill the base, we added in the rest of our greens: balsam, cedar, and then variegated holly.
+- Now, add your greens to the floral foam.
+A helpful tip: Look at the centerpiece as an extension of the table.
+Start low so the greens just about hit the table, and then work your way up to build the arrangement.
+With how long the needles of the white pine (aka sugar pine) are, we thought this was a good green to start with.
+After filling the base with sugar pine, we added the rest of the greens: balsam, cedar, and then variegated holly.

 - Next, add the pine cones and millimeter balls.
 So these elements can stand out in the arrangement, place them on sticks, securing them with wire.
 Do this by wrapping the wire around the pine cone and then wrapping the same wire around a stick, until the pine cone is secure.
 Then, do the same with the millimeter balls.
 (In all, we created six pine cones and six millimeter ball clusters on sticks.)
 Add the pine cones and millimeter balls on sticks to the arrangement, making sure you spread them out to achieve a good balance.

 - Now it’s time to add the flowers.
 Do this in whatever order you prefer.
 We started with the white cushion pom poms and then added red mini carnations, making sure to create a nice balance of red and white alongside the greens for an extra festive look.

 - Inspect your centerpiece for any “bald” spots or areas that are lacking.
 Add your leftover greens, flowers, or decorations as you see fit to fill these empty spaces and create the fullest centerpiece possible.

 - Once you’re happy with your Christmas centerpiece, place it on the table and admire it!